-Need help deciding where to stay?
-Start comparing accommodations with this guide to the best places to stay in Bologna…
+Need help deciding where to base yourself?
+Start comparing accommodations with this complete guide to the best places to stay in Bologna, Italy!

 Bologna covers over 140 square kilometres and has a population of about a million people.
 It’s not the largest city in Italy, but it has several distinct areas to explore.

 As you travel around the city centre, you’ll pass dozens of historic sites and old buildings.
 In the surrounding districts, you’ll discover some of the finest restaurants in Italy.

 No matter where you end up staying, travelling around Bologna is easy.
-It’s a compact area with an easy to follow the grid-like street system.
+It’s a compact area with an easy-to-follow grid-like street system.
 You can easily go from the old public squares in the city centre to the streets of the university district.

-The best areas to stay in Bologna include:
+The best areas to stay in Bologna are:

 ✓ Best area to stay in Bologna for historic sightseeing and shopping

 The compact area is full of medieval buildings, with almost every street containing an old-world charm and several historic sites.
 You can’t walk more than a few blocks without passing one of the hundreds of old towers or public squares.
-It’s also a vibrant part of the city, often filled with travellers walking around staring at the ancient architecture.
+A vibrant part of the city, Centro Storico is often filled with travellers walking around staring at the ancient architecture.

-In the centre of this district, you’ll find Piazza Maggiore.
+In the centre of the district, you’ll find Piazza Maggiore.
 It’s the main public square and hosts many local markets.
 You can typically find a wide variety of fresh food and delicacies throughout the year.